Sukh- Joy/Bliss

 - Start in Dandasana (staff pose) with your legs stretched out in front of you.

-- Relax and close the eyes.
+- Relax and close your eyes.

-- Rest your hands on your knees.
+- Rest your hands on your knees with the palm facing up.

 - Breath slowly through your nostrils for as long as it is comfortable watching the rhythm of the breath.